yupidevs/yupi/docs/source/examples/example2.rst

 BackgroundSubtraction algorithm requires a picture that contains only the background of the scene.
-However, if there is none available, it is possible to can estimate it from a video using a BackgroundEstimator.
+However, if there is none available, it is possible to estimate it from a video using a BackgroundEstimator.
 Then, we specify the background_threshold that indicates the the minimum difference in pixel intensity among a frame and the background to be considered part of the moving object.